Tolleston Dunes Trail

 Phone: (219) 395-1882

-In just 2.6 miles, this trail in the Indiana Dunes National Lakeshore traverses a number of different, beautiful, and wildlife-rich habitats, including black oak savanna, Tolleston Dunes, and remnants of the Great Marsh.
+This scenic trail leads up and down the high ridges of the Tolleston Dunes, formed about 10,000 years ago when Lake Michigan was 25 feet higher than it is today.
+In just 2.6 miles, this trail in the Indiana Dunes National Lakeshore traverses a number of different, beautiful, and wildlife-rich habitats, including black oak savanna, and remnants of the Great Marsh.
 Black oak savanna along the trail hosts plenty of wild lupine--the sole source of food for the Karner blue butterfly, a federally-listed endangered species.
 The lupine blooms in late May, so that's a great time to see the butterflies.
 The lowland marshes along the trail were once part of the Great Marsh, which originally stretched over twelve miles from Gary to Michigan City.
-Indiana Dunes National Lakeshore resource managers are working to restore these marshes.
-The trail may be indistinct in places, so carry a map and watch trail markings carefully.
+Preserve Tolleston Dunes for future generations - do not walk off the trails, pick wildflowers, or disturb animal habitats.